nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 AES cipher configuration
 ************************

-AES cipher modes can be enabled by setting one or more of the following Kconfig options:
+To enable AES cipher modes, set one or more of the following Kconfig options:

 +----------------+------------------------------------------------------+
 | Cipher mode    | Configuration option                                 |